-$%FO_i$ is the percentage frequency of prey item i, N_i is the number of a particular species with prey i in their stomach, N is total number of a particular species with stomach contents.
+FOi is the percentage frequency of prey item i,

+$N_i$ is the number of fish with prey i in their stomach,

+N is total number of fish with stomach contents.

 1.2.3 Biosecurity - disinfection and decontamination procedures

 Procedures are required for disinfection of equipment in order to prevent dispersal of alien species and other organisms to uninfected waters.
 A standard operating procedure was compiled by Inland Fisheries Ireland for this purpose (Caffrey, 2010) and is followed by staff in IFI when moving between water bodies.